+'''

-cxgbtool <filtering interface> filter show
+cxgbtool <filtering_interface> filter show

+'''

-- ✓ If the CPU usage of the Packet Filter instance is too high, install PF\RING (no ZC/DNA/LibZero needed), or use a network adapter that allows distributing Packet Filters over multiple CPU cores. - For PF\RING installation issues, contact ntop.org.
-To increase the maximum number of PF\RING programs from 64 to 256, increase the MAX\NUM\RING\SOCKETS defined in kernel/linux/pf\ring.h and recompile the pf\ring kernel module. - ✓ The event log error "License key not compatible with the existing server" can be fixed by sending the string from Configuration " Servers " [Packet Filter server] " Hardware Key to sales@andrisoft.com. - ✓ Make sure you are running the latest version of the software.
+- ✓ If the CPU usage of the Packet Filter instance is too high, install PF\RING (no ZC/DNA/LibZero needed), or use a network adapter that allows distributing Packet Filters over multiple CPU cores. - ✓ For PF\RING installation issues, contact ntop.org.
+To increase the maximum number of PF\RING programs from 64 to 256, increase the MAX\NUM\RING\SOCKETS defined in kernel/linux/pf\ring.h and recompile the pf\ring kernel module. - ✓ Event log error "License key not compatible with the existing server" can be fixed by sending the string from Configuration " Servers " [Packet Filter server] " Hardware Key to sales@andrisoft.com. - ✓ Make sure you are running the latest version of the software from Help " Software Updates.